Zoology in Relation to Medicine and Veterinary Science BSc

-Zoology is the study of animals at all levels, from their evolutionary origins, their molecular and cell biology, physiology, diseases, behaviour and ecology.
-Zoology also encompasses the management and conservation of animals in light of the contemporary threats of habitat loss, climate change and human exploitation.
+Zoology is the study of animals at all levels, from their evolutionary origins to their molecular and cell biology.
+On this course you will gain an in-depth knowledge of animal physiology, diseases, behaviour and ecology.
+You will also be provided with the opportunity to explore the management and conservation of animals in the fight agaionst habitat loss, climate change and human exploitation.

-This course provides you with an insight into a wide range of animals and their role in a human-dominated world.
-You can choose to study animals, including humans, from a broad perspective, such as their parasitic infections, development, behaviour, nutrition and sustainable agriculture, welfare and conservation.
-In carrying out an independent research project, you'll also be introduced to the design and statistical analysis of your own experiment, which will provide transferrable skills to medical and veterinary data and literature.
+With this intercalated course you will gain a deeper insight into a wide range of animals and their role in a human-dominated world.
+You can choose to study animals, including humans, from a broad perspective.
+This may include parasitic infections, development, behaviour, nutrition and sustainable agriculture, welfare and conservation.
+During your independent research project, you'll be encouraged to design and analyse your own experiment, which will equip you with numerous transferrable skills.

 This degree will give you a strong grounding in essential zoology that will allow you to make better-informed judgements during your career.

 A wide range of research topics are available, such as parasite-host interactions, animal development, animal nutrition, sustainable livestock production, conservation ecology and animal behaviour.
 These projects are an important way for you to learn about independent scientific research and develop important skills for future employment.
 The data from some of our best projects have been used in scientific publications, with students involved in authorship.

 Recent examples include: